anibalealvarezs/api-client-skeleton/README.md

 - `token`: *String*
   Access token to be used for authentication.
 - `tokenSecret`: *String*
-  Token Secret to be used for authentication.
+  Token SECRET to be used for authentication.
 - `version`: *String*
   OAuth version to be used.
   Possible values: `1.0`, `1.0a` or `2.0`.